Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Follow up on Day 1.
-Not Day 3.
-Not "when you get back to the office."
-Day 1.
+- Follow up on Day 1 — not Day 3, not "when you get back to the office."
 The person you met will have 50 other follow-up emails by Wednesday.

-• Reference something specific from the conversation.
-"Great meeting you" without context is the same email everyone else is sending.
+- Reference something specific from the conversation; generic "great meeting you" is the same email everyone else is sending.

 Cadence 7: Referral-Based Cadence